Adrienth/poowa_project/README.md

 #### Multithreading
 We thought that it was useful to implement multithreading when the user loads his favourites page.
 Indeed, we noticed that we had to make as many API calls as the number of favourite TV shows, and that process could be pretty slow.
 Therefore we made sure that each of this request will be launched by a single thread, and at the same time than the others (cf class APIrequest(Thread) in classes.py and function make_multi_requests in backend.py).
-Your are welcomed to add a few TV shows to your favourites and see the welcome speed of the requests.
+Your are welcomed to add a few TV shows to your favourites and note the how quick the favourites page loads.

 #### Originality
-We have worked a lot on the graphical interface.
+We made sure that the graphical interface could be as intuitive and beautiful as it could be.
-We added a few custom features to the application to improve user experience:
+We added a few custom features to the application to improve user experience such as:
--
+- a user can easily discover new tv shows by surfing on the different pages: trending, popular, top rated
+- whenever a signed user has at least one show in his favourites, he get's recommandations on the home page relating to the last show he added in his list
+- we made sure that the user could easily switch between the different result pages
+- the user can use the right and left arrow keys on the search results, trending, popular and top rated pages